mjenior/promptpal/README.md

 ### API Keys

 IMPORTANT: Before using the tool, another critical step is to also set up your OpenAI API key.
-The package natively attempts to pull it from system-wide environmental variables in order to submit queries to ChatGPT.
+The package natively attempts to pull it from system-wide environmental variables (**OPENAI_API_KEY**) in order to submit queries to ChatGPT.

 Set the environment variable(s):
 ```bash